wilhelmklopp/emojikit/README.md

 # Build process:
 - Make sure that you have copied all new emoji to the emoji/160x160/ folder
-- Run src/createCSS.py (This adds any new classes to css/emojikit.css)
+- Go to the src directory and run `python createCSS.py` (This adds any new classes to css/emojikit.css)
-- run src/resize_emoji.py (This resizes all the emoji in emoji/160x160 to the relevant sizes and copies them to the relevant folders)
+- Go to the src directory and run `python resize_emoji.py` (This resizes all the emoji in emoji/160x160 to the relevant sizes and copies them to the relevant folders)